andresvelazq/belian-bot/README.md

 - Saving throws for each stat
 - Roll skill checks
 - Custom dice roll
+- Protect character from being modified by other players

 ### Planned
 - Add attacks/weapons
 - Show player the character stats
-- Hide character sheet from players that don't have permission
+- Allow character creator to view stats
+    - Allow DM to view character's stats
 - Change storage to database instead of json files